-Requirements and References Evidence/Documentation as Submitted by the CMO Score Findings: The written documentation and staff interviews demonstrated complian Std.V.25 Healthcare Management Services Denial Core Process Std.
-V.25 Scion UM_4020 P&amp;P e had no extension requests from members or providers, and the CMO requested no extensions. · Required Actions: None.
-24. Notice of Action-Decisions Not Reached Within the Required Timeframes: 42 CFR 438.404(c)(5) and (6); Contract 4.14.3.4.8 For both standard and expedited authorization decisions not reached within the required timeframes according to 4.11.2.5, the CMO mails the notice of action on the date the timeframe expires, as this constitutes a denial and is thus an adverse action.
-For both standard and expedited authorization decisions not reached within the required timeframes according to 4.11.2.5, Amerigroup mails the notice of action on the date the timeframe expires, as this constitutes a denial and is thus an adverse action. • Std.V.26 2014 UM Program Description pg.
-20-28(23) • Std.V.26 Member Provider Action and Administrative Review Process - GA • Std.V.26 Administrative Review Process - Ga • Std.
-V.26 Denial of Services-GA • Std.
-V.26 Medical Denial Process - Internal - GA • Std.V.26 Denial of Services- Desktop Process • Std.V.26 Healthcare Management Services Denial Core Process • Std.
-V.26 - Scion UM_4020 P&P • Std.
-V.26 - Avesis UR-07 Expedited Reviews • Std.
-V.26 - Avesis Review Process Post- ☐ Met ☐ Not Met ☐ N/A decisions not reached within the required time frame.
+Requirements and References Evidence/Documentation as Submitted by the CMO Score Std.V.25 Healthcare Management Services Denial Core Process Std.
+V.25 Scion UM_4020 P&amp;P indings : The written documentation and staff interviews demonstrated compliar equests from members or providers, and the CMO requested no extensions. ace with the element.
+Staff members indicated that they have e had no extension equired Actions: None.
+Value 14.
+Notice of Action-Decisions Not Reached Within the Required Timeframes: 42 CFR 438.404(c)(5) and (6); Contract 4.14.3.4.8 For both standard and expedited authorization decisions not reached within the required timeframes according to 4.11.2.5, the CMO mails the notice of action on the date the timeframe expires, as this constitutes a denial and is thus an adverse action.
+For both standard and expedited authorization decisions not reached within the required timeframes according to 4.11.2.5, Amerigroup mails the notice of action on the date the timeframe expires, as this constitutes a denial and is thus an adverse action.
+Std.V.26 2014 UM Program Description pg.
+20-28(23) Std.V.26 Member Provider Action and Administrative Review Process - GA Std.V.26 Administrative Review Process - GA Std.V.26 Denial of Services-GA Std.V.26 Denial of Services - Internal - GA Std.V.26 Denial of Services - Desktop Process Std.V.26 Healthcare Management Services Denial Core Process Std.
+V.26 - Avesis UR-07 Expedited Reviews Std.
+V.26 - Avesis Review Process Post-Service Approval ☐ Met ⊠ Not Met ☐ N/A

+Findings: The written policy demonstrated compliance with the element.
+During staff interviews it was indicated that the practice was to approve, not deny, for decisions not reached within the required time frame.
 The explanation for this practice was that expiration of the time frame would be of no fault to the member and the CMO would not penalize the member by issuing a denial.